Before launching experiments on your website, you must install the Kameleoon script. This script has to be added to the

-Before launching tests on your website, you must install the Kameleoon script.
-This script has to be added at the <head> tag of the source code of your website.
+<head> tag of your website’s source code.
 It contains your unique website code.
 Don’t worry: we can guide you step by step; and our adaptable solution will take all the distinctive features of your website into account.

 If your package allows you to do so, you can set up multiple websites with your Kameleoon account.
 This can be particularly useful for testing your website and mobile version or if you want to test Kameleoon on your pre-production website first.